-I have been seeing lotion bars for a while now and am very intrigued.
-All the recipes ask to melt the flammable beeswax in a double boiler.
+I have been seeing homemade lotion bars for a while now, and I am very intrigued.
+All the recipes require melting the flammable beeswax in a double boiler.
 Ever since I tried to make haystacks in my 20’s and exploded a double boiler and butterscotch chips all over my mothers ceiling, I have not been a fan of them.

 I wanted to make these because I suffer from psoriasis.
 It is not pretty, and it’s the main reason you rarely will see my hands in tutorials.
 When the weather changes every year, it gets worse.
 I have tried every cream, salve, and prescription medication available.
 Using those makes it a little better, but it will never go away.

 The only times it has ever completely gone away were when I lived in California, and the two times I was pregnant.
 It will always be a nagging companion, and I want something natural and emollient to put on it.
 I have found when it comes to lotions, the thicker, the better, but walking around in Aquaphor all day is not possible.

 So here are the ingredients I used to make the slow cooker lotion bars.
 You can also add scent, but I did not, as sometimes it will aggravate instead of help.